mapfel/efforts/slides/index.md

 #### Road Ahead with O365

-- under investigation, no rollout schedule
+- under investigation, official rollout?; not accessible from E-Net
 - Teams as the successor of Skpye would be a perfect alternative

 ---